Six Flags Hurricane Harbor Chicago

 Six Flags Hurricane Harbor Chicago is a water park in Gurnee, Illinois, United States.
-It is located between Chicago and Milwaukee, adjacent to the Six Flags Great America amusement park.
-Owned and operated by Six Flags, the water park opened on May 28, 2005.
-It was built as part of a US$42 million expansion of the amusement park.
-The water park has been separately gated from Six Flags Great America since 2021.
+It is located adjacent to the Six Flags Great America amusement park.
+Owned and operated by Six Flags, the water park features 25 water slides and two pools.
+Since 2021, Hurricane Harbor Chicago has operated as a separate gate from the amusement park.

-Spanning 20 acres (8.1 ha), the water park has 25 water slides, two pools, and a themed area named Riptide Bay.
-The park's most recent addition, Tsunami Surge, opened in 2021 and currently holds the record as the tallest water coaster in North America as of 2025.
-The water park has received accolades from the World Waterpark Association and Amusement Todays Golden Ticket Awards.
+In 1996, Six Flags started planning a new water park on a separate plot of land from the amusement park, across Interstate 94.
+These plans evolved into a resort complex named Six Flags Entertainment Village, but were eventually cancelled in 1999 following public opposition.
+Eventually, Six Flags Hurricane Harbor was announced in 2004, built on the amusement park property.
+A US$42 million expansion, it opened on May 28, 2005.
+The water park further expanded in later years by adding the Riptide Bay area in 2011 and Tsunami Surge, marketed as the tallest water coaster in the world at the time of its 2021 opening.

+The water park's attractions have been recognized by the Amusement Today magazine and the World Waterpark Association.

 History

 1996–1999: Early water park proposals

-Discussions about a Six Flags water park near the Six Flags Great America amusement park began in May 1996, when representatives from the amusement park met with officials of Gurnee, Illinois, to obtain permission to build a water park.
-It would be located on a separate plot of land owned by Six Flags, located to the west of Six Flags Great America, across Interstate 94.
-The water park was planned to open by 1998.
+Discussions about a Six Flags water park near the Six Flags Great America amusement park began in May 1996, when park representatives met with officials of Gurnee, Illinois, to obtain permission to build a water park.
+The water park would be located on a separate plot of land owned by Six Flags, located to the west of Six Flags Great America, across Interstate 94.
+It was planned to open by 1998.
 A spokesperson for Six Flags Great America later called the plans "extremely premature" and said the park might not proceed.
-Additionally, the land was zoned for office use, and constructing the water park would require a special use permit.
+Additionally, constructing the water park would require a special use permit because the land was zoned for office use.

 Plans to build a water park later became part of a larger plan called Six Flags Entertainment Village, which was announced on October 29, 1997.
-The resort complex, which would include the water park plans alongside shopping, a hotel, and convention center, would be located to the west of Six Flags Great America, across Interstate 94.
+The resort complex included the water park plans alongside shopping, a hotel, and convention center.
+It was planned to be located on the same plot of land that was previously planned for the water park.
 Construction was planned to begin in 2000 after government officials of Gurnee approved the project in December 1998.

-A citizens group called the Citizens United for a Residential Village of Gurnee (CURV) was formed, which opposed the resort project due to concerns of overdevelopment, congestion, and rising property values.
-A referendum about the project's approval was included in an election ballot on April 13, 1999.
-The referendum concluded that more than half of Gurnee residents had voted against the project.
-This derailed the Six Flags Entertainment Village project, and it was never constructed.
+A citizen group called the Citizens United for a Residential Village of Gurnee (CURV) was formed to oppose the resort project due to concerns of overdevelopment, congestion, and rising property values.
+A referendum about the project's approval was included in an election ballot on April 13, 1999, and later concluded that more than half of Gurnee residents had voted against the project.
+This derailed the Six Flags Entertainment Village project and was never constructed.